 My work focuses on British and transatlantic writing of the long eighteenth century, with additional interests in the broader writing, rhetoric, politics, and culture of the Scientific Revolution and Enlightenment (1600-1800).
 Most of my published scholarship is on novels as political instruments in the eighteenth century, though my most recent research analyzes fiction alongside science writing, with particular attention to the mutual contributions of these to epistemological questions of what we know and how we know it.
 I have a guiding research interest in heuristics and heuristic problems, whether of literary criticism or epistemology.
 Below I describe my book projects; I also include links to my published journal articles.

-The Politics of Quixotism (book, under contract with University of Virginia Press)
+The Logic of Quixotism (book, forthcoming from University of Virginia Press)

 Science and Technology in British Literature, 1600-1800 (edited volume, for Bucknell University Press Aperçus Series)

 I am editing a volume of essays for the Bucknell University Press Aperçus Series, provisionally titled "Science and Technology in British Literature, 1600-1800."
 The aim of this volume is to provide updated and holistic coverage of how developments in experimental science, mathematics, engineering, and social science influenced and were influenced by British literature, 1600-1800.
 While studies of the Royal Society and Enlightenment experimental science are abundant, this volume focuses on science, technology, and literature as a nexus of mutually defining elements that blur generic distinctions between science writing and prose fiction, natural philosophy and poetics.